Willgunter/Discord-Clone/README.md

     - Got it to work.
 Problem was in the upload.single() command in the backend.
 I did not realize that the argument for the commands needs to be the same as the id tag in the html element for the input file for it to work, otherwise it gives you an error message.
 Miracle I figured that out.
 I only figured it out because I wrongly assigned the [ngModel] tag to the submit button, which made it look weird.
 Once I investigated it, I moved the ngModel tag to the input file element, and for some reason investigated the name of the id compared to whatever I originally put in the upload.single() command.
 From there it took me about 30 seconds for it to work and submit the file to the backend.
 If you are going to talk about this in an interview please reword this.
 Also, since I am not used to working with files, I was using a lot of commands I was unsure about and although I had console log statements, I was still unsure about what was being submitted.

     - Haven't been able to get server image to display on frontend *yet* and running out of ideas to try and not sure where the problem is.
+Maybe try the
+    /:individual_server_image thing?